molebox/dev-pack/README.md

 All information will be accessible via a graphql endpoint or as simple copy paste or download.

+Login will be done via Github.

 Proposed stack
  - Gatsby
  - Theme-ui
  - FaunaDB
+ - Firebase
+ - GSAP
  - .........